I have to admit, when Tom first told me he had aphantasia and couldn’t imagine a horse, I was quite skeptical.

 The fact that we can have fundamentally different experiences with the past, present and future – as a function of our imaginations – is something I’m still trying to wrap my head around.

-There is so much more to learn and discover about aphantasia.
+There is so much more to discover about aphantasia.
 Most of which is still unknown to science.
-But one thing is for sure, studying aphantasia can unearth some pretty interesting clues about why people see and respond to the word differently.
+But one thing is for sure, studying aphantasia and these invisible differences can unearth some pretty interesting clues about why people see and respond to the world, differently.

 For the first time in my life, I am beginning to understand how my own imagination works, and tapping into the powers that be in ways I would have never imagined possible.